Robert D. Hough: Career

+Hough joined Stony Brook University as an assistant professor in 2016 and has been an associate professor of mathematics since 2022.

 Achievements

 Hough won the Mathematical Association of America's David P. Robbins Prize at the Joint Math Meetings in 2017.
 The prize was given for finding the solution of a problem imposed by Paul Erdős.

 In February 2020, Hough won the Sloan Research Fellowship.
-He has also won a Trustees Faculty Award from Stony Brook University.
+He also won a Trustees Faculty Award from Stony Brook University.